MegaMek/megamek/megamek/data/scenarios/TrainingScenarios/README.txt

-FUTURE AMMENDMENTS (for game developers)
+FUTURE AMENDMENTS (for game developers)
 This training scenario series is intended to introduce small chunks of the rules with each scenario.
-Provide game options to disable the following Advance rules: Torso Twisting, Heat, Mechwarriors, Piloting Skill Rolls, Critical Hits, Physical Attacks.
+Provide game options to disable the following Advance rules: Torso Twisting, Heat, MekWarriors, Piloting Skill Rolls, Critical Hits, Physical Attacks.
 Provide a way to set Game Options within the .mms file.

 **********Battletech 3rd Edition Training Scenario #1 - First Run, pg.
 36**********